SDN-Security/TENNISON/README.md

   <img src="https://github.com/SDN-Security/TENNISON/blob/master/imgs/tennison_logo.png?raw=true" alt="TENNISON logo" />
 </p>

-TENNISON is a network security framework that harnesses the power of Software Defined Networks.
+TENNISON is a novel distributed SDN security framework that combines the efficiency of SDN control and monitoring with the resilience and scalability of a distributed system.
+TENNISON offers effective and proportionate monitoring and remediation, compatibility with widely-available networking hardware, support for legacy networks, and a modular and extensible distributed design.

 For more details of this work, please see our recently published article in the IEEE Journal on Selected Areas in Communications:

 ```
 Lyndon Fawcett, Sandra Scott-Hayward, Matthew Broadbent, Andrew Wright, and Nicholas Race